-If you have some lingering debts that need to be paid off — or just want to start the new year with better spending habits, making small changes to your routine can have a big impact.
+Whether you need to pay down debt or you simply want to develop better spending habits, making small changes to your routine can have a big impact.

-Bloomberg discovered that Americans’ spending on dining out overtook grocery purchases last year for the first time ever.
-On average, Americans spend 2,668 per year on eating out.
+Bloomberg discovered that the amount that Americans spend on dining out overtook grocery purchases in 2015 for the first time ever.
+On average, Americans spend $2,668 per year on eating out.

 So basically, venturing out to a coffee shop on a regular basis, instead of drinking it at home, is costing you a lot more than you think.

 For example, someone who goes out for coffee twice a week and each time spends roughly $5 on a fancy latte — that extra jolt of java can add up to about $520 a year!